-Supreme Apparel first opened its doors with a single location on Lafayette Street in Manhattan.
-In just over twenty years, it has grown into one of the more iconic streetwear apparel designers.
-The company now has nine locations, including Los Angeles, London, and Tokyo, and its fans line up overnight to purchase new releases as they become available.
+Supreme first opened its doors with a single location on Lafayette Street in Manhattan.
+In just over twenty years, it has grown from a skate shop into one of the most iconic streetwear labels.
+The brand now has nine locations, including Los Angeles, London, and Tokyo.
+And its range of products covers everything from Supreme apparel to skateboards, and accessories.
+And everything in between. and its fans line up overnight to purchase new releases as they become available.
 The company’s fall/winter collection is proving to be no exception to this trend.

-Supreme also extended its joint development with Levi’s that had previously generated bright floral denim designs for summer wear jeans and jackets.
+Supreme also extended its joint development with Levi’s beyond the bright floral denim summer pieces.
 For the cooler fall season, Supreme and Levi’s introduced a fleece-lined trucker jacket featuring a “Life’s a Bitch, Then you Die” badge, and matching light and dark-colored 505 jeans.

 Supreme is rarely comfortable with one or two design themes in its collections.
 Reflecting its appreciation for classic styling and design as well as for modern street style, Supreme teamed up with the London luxury brand, Aquascutum, to produce custom fit raincoats, vests, flannel shirts, long sleeve polos, and cashmere/wool blend scarves.
 Aquascutum has been a London luxury mainstay since its founding in 1851.
 The company cemented its reputation with waterproof trench coats that were favored by the British military through the first half of the twentieth century.
 Aquascutum pushed itself into modern styles with a signature Club Check pattern that it introduced in the 1970’s.
 Its collaboration with Supreme catapults it further into the psyches of streetwear trendsetters.